aimeos/aimeos-docs/src/config/admin-jqadm/basket.md

 # decorators
 ## excludes

-Excludes decorators added by the "common" option from the log JQAdm client
+Excludes decorators added by the "common" option from the basket JQAdm client

 ```
-admin/jqadm/log/decorators/excludes =
+admin/jqadm/basket/decorators/excludes =
 ```

 * Type: array - List of decorator names
-* Since: 2018.04
+* Since: 2023.10

 Decorators extend the functionality of a class by adding new aspects (e.g. log what is currently done), executing the methods of the underlying